Positive Leadership Development Institute

 Workforce Development and Skills Training Events

 Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC

 PAN presents the Educators’ Forum in partnership with the First Nations Health Authority (FNHA).
 This is a professional development opportunity that gives participants skills and cultural competence in a variety of topics.
 CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas are also partners on the Educators Forum.

-The next Forum is scheduled for February 12-13, 2019 and will take place on the on the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh people.
-Learn more about the event and application process.
+The 2019 Forum took place on the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh people.
+Learn more.

 We provide focused training in partnership with regional health authorities and local community-based member organizations to develop regional-specific skills training.

 Learn about our Regional Training that took place in the Interior in the spring of 2019.
 Our next Regional Training will be on Vancouver Island.

 For more information about regional training events, please contact Stacy Leblanc, PAN’s Director of Program development, at [email protected] or 604.968.3160.

 Our webinar series provides ongoing training and information to strengthen organizations and mentor community leaders all over BC.
 Webinars fall under one (or more) of the these categories:

 Schedule and archives can be viewed on the Webinars page.